CRSU-Apps/MetaInsight/README.md

 ### Updating modules or creating new modules

 Development of new modules or modification of existing modules should generally begin by creating or editing the module function.
+Running `devtools::load_all(".")` or using Ctrl+Shift+L will load all the package functions and data that you need.
+This will take a few minutes the first time, but afterwards will take a few seconds.
-This should occur outside of the application, but you may find it helpful to save the app state at the relevant point prior to where the change is to be made so that the same data can be used in development.
-For example, if developing a new module for the Frequentist component, run the `setup_load` and `setup_configure` modules, save the app and then read the data in using `common <- readRDS(<save_file>.rds)` you can then access the data using e.g. `common$freq_all`.
+Function development should occur outside of the application, but you may find it helpful to save the app state at the relevant point prior to where the change is to be made so that the same data can be used in development.
+For example, if developing a new module for the Frequentist component, run the `setup_load` and `setup_configure` modules, save the app and then read the data in using `common <- readRDS(<save_file>.rds)` you can then access the data using e.g. `common$configured_data$freq`.
 To be able to use the function once you have developed it or modified it, you need to document and reinstall the package with Ctrl+Shift+D and Ctrl+Shift+B.

 You can create a new module from scratch using `shinyscholar::create_module()` but it is probably easier to adapt an existing module